A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Introduction

-For the problem how to define a Brakke flow with Dirichlet or dynamic boundary conditions, we need to obtain at least the following two sufficient conditions: Brakke's inequality and the condition that corresponds to Dirichlet or dynamic boundary conditions.
-First of all, Brakke's inequality is a weak formulation of mean curvature flow motivated by the transport equation for a family of smooth hypersurfaces with boundaries as follows; let $\{M_t\}_{t\in [0,\,\infty)}$ be a family of smooth hypersurfaces on $\Omega$ with a smooth boundary $\partial M_t \subset \partial \Omega$.
-If $M_t$ moves by its mean curvature vector $H$, then, calculating the quantity that corresponds to the time derivative of the surface area, we can have
+\textcircled{ 1} \textbf{Brakke's inequality}.
+First of all, we recall that Brakke's inequality, which Brakke introduced in \cite{Brakke}, can be regarded as a weak formulation of the motion of evolving surfaces (see, for instance, \cite{Tonegawa03}) and this inequality is motivated by the transport equation for a family of smooth hypersurfaces with boundaries as we show in the following; let $\{M_t\}_{t\in [0,\,\infty)}$ be a family of smooth hypersurfaces on $\Omega$ with a smooth boundary $\partial M_t \subset \partial \Omega$.
+If $M_t$ evolves by its mean curvature vector $\boldH$, then, calculating the quantity that corresponds to the time derivative of the surface area, we can have

-for any test function $\phi$ and $t>0$, where ${\boldv}_b$ is the velocity vector of $\partial M_t$ on $\partial \Omega$ and $\boldgam$ is the unit conormal vector of $\partial M_t$ (see Figure \ref{fig.2}).
-Note that, in \eqref{1.1.3.1}, one do not need the boundary conditions which $M_t$ satisfies.
-Brakke originally considered the case that $\partial M_t=\emptyset$ and hence the Brakke's inequaltiy is firstly motivated by \eqref{1.1.3.1} without the last term.
+for any test function $\phi$ with $\phi\geq 0$ and $t>0$, where $\boldv_b$ is the velocity vector of $\partial M_t$ on $\partial \Omega$ and $\boldgam$ is the unit co-normal vector of $\partial M_t$ (see Figure \ref{fig.2}).
+It is seen by a simple calculation that we may not need to assume any boundary conditions on $M_t$ to derive \eqref{1.1.3.1} and thus we should emphasize that, in order to consider the surface evolution with boundary conditions, Brakke's inequality is not sufficient for the formulations.
+Note that Brakke considered in \cite{Brakke} the case that $\partial M_t=\emptyset$ and hence Brakke's original inequality was introduced from \eqref{1.1.3.1} without the last term.